dpwiese/personal-website/content/posts/adaptive-pi-python.md

 # Adaptive PI Control

 The first step in the design of the adaptive PI controller is to first design the nominal PI controller: the PI controller that would designed if $J$ and $B$ were known.
-This step is called the algebraic part.
+This is the algebraic solution.
 An adaptive version of this nominal controller is then created by replacing the parameter values within the controller with parameter <em>estimates</em>.
-This step is called the analytic part.
+This is the analytic solution.
 The procedure is an application of the <em>certainty equivalence principle</em>: develop a solution when the parameters are known, then replace the parameter values by their estimates.
 As these parameter estimates are learned adaptively in real time, stable update laws that govern their evolution must be determined.